Etol1LC/rmp/README.md

 ### IMPORTANT:

-- Evaluate code with F2
-- Every message must end with ;
+- Every expression or message must end with ;
 - Remember, bytebeats can get very very loud.
 Always control the main volume and you can always go to no sound evaluating this line: vl -100 10; (keep this line at hand!!!)

-The cheat.rmp file already has a collection of expressions that I hope will help you start exploring bytebeat.
+The expressions.txt file contain a collection of expressions that I hope will help you start exploring bytebeat.

 ## MORE ON BYTEBEAT